Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         a difference to the arrival time by an empty sample with duration delta, the application time is the time when the metadata or event is applied.
-It is the media presentation time of the sample containing the event/metadata
+It is equal to the media presentation time of the sample containing the event/metadata
      7. The duration of the sample signalled in the trun box containing the metadata